Info Source: Sources of Federal Government and Employee Information

 The Access to Information Act and the Privacy Act assign overall responsibility to the President of Treasury Board (as the designated Minister) for the government-wide administration of the legislation.

-Additional information on the Canadian Grain Commission's mandate, vision and values is available on the Canadian Grain Commission's website at Mandate, vision and values.
+Additional information on the Canadian Grain Commission’s mandate, vision & values is available on the Canadian Grain Commission’s website.

 Institutional functions, programs and activities

 Grain quality program